Charles Gamble

 Charles George Gamble (1868 – 9 February 1934) was an Anglo-Irish lawyer.
 He was a member of the short-lived Senate of Southern Ireland.

+Life

 Gamble was the eldest son of Major George Francis Gamble and Florence Johnston.
 He was educated in law at Trinity College Dublin and became a solicitor and partner in the firm of Carruthers & Gamble of Fleet Street, Dublin.
 He was a Justice of the Peace for County Dublin.

-He was on the standing committee of the Representative Church Body of the Church of Ireland and was appointed President of the Law Society of Ireland in 1920.
-In 1921 Gamble was appointed to the Senate of Southern Ireland and attended both of the two meetings of the house before its dissolution.
+He was on the standing committee of the Representative Church Body of the Church of Ireland and was elected President of the Law Society of Ireland in 1920.

+In 1921, Gamble was appointed to the Senate of Southern Ireland; he attended both of the two meetings of the house before its dissolution.

+Writing

 He was the author of Solicitors in Ireland 1607-1921 (published in 1921).